I get it, you see no other way to save money and feel trapped.

 1. Stop Being Your Largest Liability

 We live in a competitive society.
 In Western culture, people get rewarded for being the “best.”
-They feel a “high” rush when they’re doing good, but also feeling an extreme “low” when they aren’t the best.
+They feel a “high” rush when they’re doing good, but also feel an extreme “low” when they aren’t the best.

 The problem with this approach is that it’s impossible for everyone to be “the best” at the same time.
 This leads to inevitable disappointment and bad choices.
 The worse part is that your wallet suffers throughout the process.

 Take this case study, for example, where participants watched a sad and neutral video.
-Participants who watched the sad video offered to pay 4 times more money for a bottled water.
+Participants who watched the sad video offered to pay 4 times more money for bottled water.
 Now imagine how vulnerable you are to spending money frivolously when you’re also in a sad mood.

 Often times we treat our friends better than we treat ourselves.
 We have a misbelief that having strict standards is necessary to reach our goals.
 But, being harsh with ourselves is only holding us back from achieving better results.